unfoldingWord/uw-content-validation/README.md

 There is provision for checking to be altered and/or sped-up when the calling app sets some or all of the following fields in `optionalCheckingOptions`:

-- extractLength: an integer which defines how long excerpts of lines containing errors should be—the default is 15 characters—the package attempts to place the error in the middle of the extract
+- `disableAllLinkFetchingFlag`: a boolean (true/false) which if set to true, stops the package from fetching and checking links, e.g., when a translation note refers to Translation Academy it won't check that the TA article actually exists, and also stops the checking of any extra files like LICENSE.md—this gives a dramatic speed-up to many checks (but, of course, it means that the data might still contain quite major errors)
-- getFile: a function which takes the four parameters ({username, repository, path, branch}) and returns the full text of the relevant Door43 file—default is to use our own function and associated caching
+- `getFile`: a function which takes the four parameters ({username, repository, path, branch}) and returns the full text of the relevant Door43 file—default is to use our own function and associated caching
-- fetchRepositoryZipFile: a function which takes the three parameters ({username, repository, branch}) and returns the contents of the zip file containing all the Door43 files—default is to use our own function and associated caching
+- `fetchRepositoryZipFile`: a function which takes the three parameters ({username, repository, branch}) and returns the contents of the zip file containing all the Door43 files—default is to use our own function and associated caching
-- getFileListFromZip: takes the same three parameters and returns a list/array containing the filepaths of all the files in the zip file from Door43—default is to use our own function and associated caching
+- `getFileListFromZip`: takes the same three parameters and returns a list/array containing the filepaths of all the files in the zip file from Door43—default is to use our own function and associated caching
-- originalLanguageVerseText: the Hebrew/Aramaic or Greek original language text for the book/chapter/verse of the TSV line being checked—this enables `OrigQuote` fields to be checked without needing to load and parse the actual USFM file
+- `originalLanguageVerseText`: the Hebrew/Aramaic or Greek original language text for the book/chapter/verse of the TSV line being checked—this enables `OrigQuote` fields to be checked without needing to load and parse the actual USFM file
-- originalLanguageRepoUsername and originalLanguageRepoBranch: these two fields can be used to specify the username/organisation and/or the branch/tag name for fetching the UHB and UGNT files for checking
+- `originalLanguageRepoUsername` and `originalLanguageRepoBranch`: these two fields can be used to specify the username/organisation and/or the branch/tag name for fetching the UHB and UGNT files for checking
-- taRepoUsername, taRepoBranchName: these two fields can be used to specify the username/organisation and/or the branch/tag name for fetching the TA files for checking
+- `taRepoUsername`, `taRepoBranchName`: these two fields can be used to specify the username/organisation and/or the branch/tag name for fetching the TA files for checking
-- taRepoLanguageCode, and taRepoSectionName: can be used to specify how the `SupportReference` field is checked in TA—defaults are 'en' and 'translate'
+- `taRepoLanguageCode`, and `taRepoSectionName`: can be used to specify how the `SupportReference` field is checked in TA—defaults are 'en' and 'translate'
-- twRepoUsername, twRepoBranchName: these two fields can be used to specify the username/organisation and/or the branch/tag name for fetching the TW files for checking
+- `twRepoUsername`, `twRepoBranchName`: these two fields can be used to specify the username/organisation and/or the branch/tag name for fetching the TW files for checking
+- `extractLength`: an integer which defines how long excerpts of lines containing errors should be—the default is 15 characters—the package attempts to place the error in the middle of the extract

 Most of the high-level demonstrations allow a choice of one of three display formats for notices: